NVIDIA/DeepLearningExamples/PyTorch/SpeechSynthesis/FastPitch/README.md

 2. Build and run the FastPitch PyTorch NGC container.

-   By default the container will use all available GPUs.
+   By default, the container will use all available GPUs.
    ```bash
    bash scripts/docker/build.sh
    bash scripts/docker/interactive.sh